Ravenbrook/jill/readme.txt

 This release is intended to improve the speed of execution of Lua scripts.

-The implementation of tables has been revisied to improve the case when a Lua table is used like an array (many integer keys contiguous with 1).
+The implementation of tables has been revised to improve the case when a Lua table is used like an array (many integer keys contiguous with 1).

 Some scripts run in 23% of the time they took in release 0.14.0.